-Blockchain technology prides itself on decentralization.
+Blockchain technology prides itself on decentralisation.
 No central entity controls transaction verification or sets coin prices.
-So, it is natural that developers want to decentralize crypto exchanges.
+So, it is natural that developers want to decentralise crypto exchanges.
 This will give users better control of their crypto assets to move around as they see fit, for example, to a wallet when they want to gamble at the best crypto casino.

-Uniswap is one team’s attempt at decentralizing a crypto exchange.
-This guide will expand on what the platform does and how it differs from centralized exchanges.
+Uniswap is one team’s attempt at decentralising a crypto exchange.
+This guide will expand on what the platform does and how it differs from centralised exchanges.

 What Is Uniswap?